Making the Most of Second Chances

 Weldon has gone on to retrofit a number of different kayaks for FDOA with Versa, including a SeaEagle inflatable paddle board.
 “It’s really allowing people to do things they couldn’t normally do,” he said.
 “It’s a game changer.”

-Weldon recently picked up Angle Oar’s latest product, the Gamut universal paddle holder.
+Weldon recently picked up Angle Oar’s latest product, the Gamut Paddle Holder.
 It works with the same mounting systems as Versa, but paddlers can use their own paddle.
 “Gamut is a great addition to our adaptive paddling equipment.
 I can’t wait to try it out.”

-For more information about FDOA, visit them at https://www.fdoa.org/ and to learn about Versa and Gamut, go to https://www.angleoar.com
+For more information about FDOA, you can visit them at here.